tweag/haskell-training/material/basics.md

 ---

-Instead of working only with concrete types we could work with type variables (think generics in other languages)
+In addition to working with concrete types, such as `Shape`, we can also work with polymorphic functions  (think generics in other languages) where we have type variables instead of concrete types:

 ```
 > :t (:)